Tips for Hiring a Beach Wheelchair or Carriage in North Devon

 Hire will cost £20 for a full day and £50 for a week.

-How to Hire at the National Trust
+Hiring a Wheelchair at the National Trust

-Wheelchair hire is usually part of the Countryside Mobility Scheme, which means you will need to be a member.
+Wheelchair hire from the National Trust is usually part of the Countryside Mobility Scheme, which means you will need to be a member.

 Hopefully, you can make the most of your next North Devon beach holiday with this bit of insight!
 If we missed something, or you want to tell us about your experience hiring beach wheelchairs, we’d love to hear from you – leave a comment on our Facebook page to get involved.